plaitse/video-player.js/README.md

 If any error occurs, please try to run the above commands in each directory (client and server) in two seperated terminals.

-# How to use the API seperately if needed:
+# How to use the API seperately if needed

 - Access the API on the following URL: `http://localhost:8000`
 - POST a new history on route `http://localhost:8000/history`